Man's Betrayal---from Woman's Perspective

 Betrayals always make a dent in love relationships which may never completely recover, leaving a scar of mistrust and readiness for another episode of the kind.
 So, again, the best option would probably be to move on and hope for the next better relationship.

 Quite often a betrayal is the result of man's emotional immaturity.
 After having one "victory under the belt" secured, he may keep wondering if he would be capable of adding another trophy to his manhood.
 In his immature mind it may appear that his present woman was an "easy prey", so the temptation keeps nagging him to find out "if he still got it".

 Flirting on the job is the most common situation where it escalates into a one-night-stand, or a complete change of heart leading to a breakup.
 I have seen a few cases of guys going completely nuts, leaving their wives and kids for a new flame at work.

 There is no point at all in keeping such partner in bedroom or at breakfast table.
-She should not put up with "being one of many" - for sake of self-respect, and for sake of life which is too short for keeping lousy experiments go for too long.
+She should not put up with "being one of many"--- for sake of her self-respect, and for sake of life which is too short for keeping lousy experiments go for too long.
 After all, it's not man's monopoly to ask that question: "Could I go for someone new?"

 Kids should Make Her Think Twice

 An exception may be imposing itself with its serious nature when kids are in the picture, where she might opt for the lesser of the two evils.
 A scar on the heart may not be enough of a justification for leaving the father locked out.

 Of course, the complete set of circumstances could suggest exactly that, especially if he was not much of a father beside being a promiscuous dog.
 It's hard to generalize here, but in so-so normal overall circumstances it could be a serious mistake to jump the gun and throw his unfaithful ass out.